top of page

 When you are pregnant and even after pregnancy you should be cautious not to overstretch.

-Overstretching not only puts your muscles at risk for an injury, but your ligaments as well.
+Overstretching not only puts your muscles and tendons at risk for an injury, but your ligaments as well.
 Ligaments hold your joints together and when they get stretched this causes your joints to become unstable.
 Unstable joints can rub together and wear out the joint capsule causing premature osteoarthritis.

 During pregnancy it is easy to get excited about our increased flexibility.
 What causes this?